orionjs/orionjs/docs/mailing.md

 All options will be passed to [nodemailer `sendMail` function](https://nodemailer.com/message/).

-### React
+### ReactDomServer

-Alternatively, instead of `text`, you can set a `html` property that can receive a `React Component` template, allowing a more custom style to the sended emails.
+Alternatively, instead of `text`, you can set a `html` property that can receive a [`React Component`](https://reactjs.org/docs/react-dom-server.html) template, allowing a more custom style to the sended emails.

 ```js
 import {sendEmail} from '@orion-js/mailing'